ballerina-guides/integration-tutorials/file-processing/README.md

     }
     ```

 5. Now define a function to move a file from one directory to another.
-The [`file:copy`](https://central.ballerina.io/ballerina/file/latest#copy) function is used to copy the file from one directory to another and the [`file:remove`](https://central.ballerina.io/ballerina/file/latest#remove) function is used to remove the copied file from the source directory.
+The [`file:copy`](https://central.ballerina.io/ballerina/file/latest#copy) function is used to copy the file from one directory to another and the [`file:remove`](https://central.ballerina.io/ballerina/file/latest#remove) function is used to remove the file from the source directory.

     ```ballerina
     function move(string inFilePath, string outFolder) {